“Myriam es una diosa furiosa”

 Bio

 Myriam Gurba is a writer and activist.
 Her first book, the short story collection Dahlia Season, won the Edmund White Award for debut fiction.
 O, the Oprah Magazine, ranked her true crime memoir Mean as one of the best LGBTQ books of all time.
-Creep, her most recent book, is a finalist for a National Book Critics’ Circle award in criticism.
+Creep, her most recent book, is a finalist for a National Book Critics’ Circle award in criticism, and won the 2024 Lambda Literary Award for Bisexual Nonfiction.
 The New York Times, Los Angeles Times, Harper’s Bazaar, Vox, and Paris Review have published her work.
 She is a co-founder of Dignidad Literaria, a grassroots organization committed to combatting racism in the book world.
 She is active in the anti-rape movement.